CarterTsai/Docker_Info/README.md

 ### License

-Created by and copyright GitHub, Inc. Released under the MIT license.
+Created by and copyright Carter Tsai.
+Released under the MIT license.